NHSDigital/summary-care-record-api/docker/README.md

 By default Spine Mock Service will run on `http://mock-spine-service:8081` (add `127.0.0.1 mock-spine-service` to your local `/etc/hosts` fille) and have predefined stubs in place

 For convenience, predefined Spine stubs are available.
 Check `./docker/docker/spine-mock/stubs/mappings/` or `http://mock-spine-service:8081/__admin`

+## SDS
+`sds-api` houses the docker-compose files for the SDS API and the source code for that, pulled from `https://github.com/NHSDigital/spine-directory-service-api`.
+This has been pulled in temporarily to allow the practitioner role to be found during authorisation.
+:warning: Once the relevant changes are in SDS then this should be removed from this repo and updated in the relevant way.